-Connecting Communities is a three-year pilot project funded by the Law Foundation of Ontario to improve access to legal information and services for those who don’t speak English or French or who live in rural and remote communities.
+Connecting Communities is funded by the Law Foundation of Ontario to improve access to legal information and services for those who don’t speak English or French or who live in rural and remote communities.

 Connecting projects are developed through partnerships between legal and community agencies to train front-line community workers on legal education and referral.
 Your agency may be interested in creating a partnership between legal and community agencies to apply for a Connecting project.
 Read more about the project and the project criteria.